mtps3/Mtps3.github.io/_drafts/2016-03-17-bsidesljubljana-ctf-2016.md

  - The FAQ system set a Cookie that contained a flag.
  - The welcome page sent a custom HTTP header containing a flag.
- - If you were logged, the HTML source of the 404 page of `posbox.fars.si` contained a flag.
+ - If you were logged in, the HTML source of the 404 page of `posbox.fars.si` contained a flag.
  - Visiting `192.168.66.5` with the hostname `remote.fars.si` over https
    revealed another flag.

 ![](/images/posts/2016-03-17-blctf-remote-fars-si.png)

-### posbox readme.html
+### Posbox readme.html

 Pretty late in the CTF the following hint was released:

     HINT: posbox.fars.si/logs

-There you could retrieve a IIS log file and also the `readme.html` file:
+There you could retrieve an IIS log file and also the `readme.html` file:

 ```
 <!DOCTYPE html>